lizizakson/facebook-post-analysis/README.md

-# Facebook # Facebook Post Performance Analysis
+# Facebook Post Performance Analysis

 Exploratory analysis of Facebook post performance using data exported from the Meta dashboard.